Skip to main content

 UTI Causes

-"The distance between the urethra and the rectum is short, so it's a quick, easy transmission."
+"The distance between the urethra and the rectum is short, so it's a quick easy transmission," says Hanadi Farrukh, MD, an internal medicine specialist at University of Utah Health.

-Dr. Farrukh says, "People who can't empty their bladder efficiently due to prolapse of bladder (cystocele) or a pelvic prolapse are at increased risk of infection."
+"People who can't empty their bladder efficiently due to prolapse of bladder (cystocele) or a pelvic prolapse are at increased risk of infection," Farrukh says.

 Your primary care doctor may prescribe an antibiotic.
 Over-the-counter medicines like Ibuprofen and acetaminophen are helpful for pain and fever.
 Phenazopyridine helps the urinary urgency and burning sensation but will not cure UTI, so you should talk to your doctor about antibiotic treatment.

-It's important to drink enough fluids about 64 ounces daily, urinate when you need to, and empty your bladder efficiently.
-Many people try to find healing in cranberry pills or cranberry juice, but Dr. Farrukh says, "It's really not clear whether cranberry does anything at this point.
-We tell people if they want to use it, it's fine.
+It's important to drink enough fluids, about 64 ounces daily, urinate when you need to, and empty your bladder efficiently.
+Many people try to find healing in cranberry pills or cranberry juice, but Farrukh says, "It's really not clear whether cranberry does anything at this point.
+We tell patients if they want to use it, it's fine.
 But we don't have confidence that it can prevent or cure UTI."

 UTI Prevention

-Hydrating and emptying the bladder are the most important prevention.
-Women should also wipe front to back, and get up and urinate after intercourse.
-For women who have recurrent UTI, they can discuss preventive antibiotics with their physician.
+Hydrating and emptying the bladder are the most important prevention efforts.
+Women should also wipe front to back, and urinate after intercourse.
+For women who have recurrent UTI, they should discuss preventive antibiotics with their physician.
 Post-menopausal women may benefit from vaginal estrogen.